wcfrobert/wthisj/README.md

 ### 3.0 Nuances To Consider

-All of this makes in theory, but in practice, the formulations above are easily strained by non-typical design scenarios.
-Let's consider some of the nuances that one may encounter.
+All of this makes sense in theory, but in practice, the formulations above are easily strained by real design scenarios.
+Let's consider some of the nuances that one might encounter.

 **Nuance #1: What Happens When There Is Unbalanced Moment About Both Axes?**

-There's been [plenty of discussion](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered concurrently, or one axis at a time.
+There's [a lot of discussion](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered concurrently, or one axis at a time.
 Calculating stress due to bi-axial moment will result in a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
 However, this statement mysteriously disappeared in the latest version of the report (ACI 421.1R-20).
-I don't think there is consensus yet.
-I'll leave the engineering judgement to the reader.
+I don't think there is consensus yet which is why I'll leave the engineering judgement to the reader.

 Here's the full shear stress equation if we were to consider unbalanced moment about both axes.
 Notice that we now need to calculate two $J$ terms!